 “Fashion is not something that exists in dresses only.
 Fashion is in the sky, in the street, fashion has to do with ideas, the way we live, what is happening.” – Coco Chanel

-Gabrielle Bonheur “Coco” Chanel, a French fashion designer and a businesswoman who established the prolific fashion brand Chanel.
-From little black dress, tweed jackets, bell-bottomed pants, gold-chained handbags, menswear and womenswear to signature scent, Coco Chanel has contributed to the sphere of fashion and designing making her one of the great personalities.
-Her intense belief that fashion cannot be restricted to couture clothing brought accessories and fragrances as an essential part of fashion.
-She worked as a seamstress and stage performer to save money to put up her first store.
-In 1913, Coco managed to open her first shop in Paris followed by another in Deauville.
 Her affection and passion for every item produced by the brand made her a fashion icon in no time.
-Who knew a young girl who learnt sewing at an orphanage would someday not just design the famous Chanel logo herself but also inspire millions of people looking out for opportunities to make a career in Fashion Designing.
+Who knew a young girl who learned sewing at an orphanage would someday not just design the famous Chanel logo herself but also inspire millions of people looking out for opportunities to make a career in Fashion Designing?

 “Try not to become a man of success, but rather try to become a man of value.” – Albert Einstein

 As a fact, do you know that Einstein took a diploma from Federal Polytechnic School and was later awarded a PhD by the University of Zurich?
-He started his career by working in a patent office but later shifted to research & development domain completely.
+He started his career working in a patent office but later shifted to the research & development domain completely.
 The famous scientist greatly contributed his knowledge to students in various educational institutes like the University of Bern, Humboldt University of Berlin, Caltech, University of Oxford, etc.

 “People throw stones at you and you convert them into milestones.” – Sachin Tendulkar

 Famed all across the world and carrying the nation’s pride on his No. 10 jersey, Sachin Ramesh Tendulkar is prominent in the list of great personalities.
-Popularly known as ‘master blaster’, he is a true inspiration for all the cricket lovers.
-This finest right-handed batsman in the history of international cricket started his cricket journey at the age of 11 and made his first-class debut when he was 15 and the first test debut against Pakistan at the age of 16.
+Popularly known as a ‘master blaster’, he is a true inspiration for all cricket lovers.
+This finest right-handed batsman in the history of international cricket started his cricket journey at the age of 11 and made his first-class debut when he was 15 and his first test debut against Pakistan at the age of 16.
 We know, that in India cricket is a religion and Tendulkar is a modern legend and India’s very own God of Cricket.

 “If you wanna make the world a better place, take a look at yourself, then make that change.” – Michael Jackson